Digital Legal TALKS program

 Breakout sessions – Round 2 | 15.30 – 16.15 (CET)

 Round two!
-This time, there are 7 breakout sessions to choose from.
-See what you can pick from a little further down this page.
+This time, there were 7 breakout sessions to choose from.
+See the abstracts of all papers that were discussed and presented a little further down.

 Closing panel | 16.15 – 17.00 (CET)